K4R-IAI/NonFoodKG/README.md

 <b>Routing to product destination</b>

+# Disclaimer

+This NonFoodKG is made available under the Open Data Commons Attribution License: http://opendatacommons.org/licenses/by/1.0/

 This knowledge graph has been created by the Institute for Artificial Intelligence at the University of Bremen.
 Please contact Michaela Kümpel for further info or collaboration: michaela(dot)kuempel(at)uni-bremen(dot)de